Digestive Health Dog Food Guide - Digestibility, Fat, Fiber

 Breed context matters because Great Dane, Bulldog, and Bloodhound appear in the linked risk map, but breed relevance alone is not enough to choose a diet.

-Digestive food searches need stool pattern, fat density, fiber, and transition speed
+Digestive food choices need stool pattern, fat density, fiber, and transition speed

-Digestive food searches should be answered through stool pattern, fat load, fiber type, and transition speed rather than one ingredient claim.
+Digestive food choices should be answered through stool pattern, fat load, fiber type, and transition speed rather than one ingredient claim.

 Start with the dog’s current pattern